Before You Buy Another AI Tool, Answer These 12 Questions

 AI and automation rely on data.

-If your data is scattered or untrusted, that’s a sign to fix before you go big on AI.
+If your data is scattered or untrusted, that’s a signal to shore up the basics before bigger AI projects.

 9. Do your current tools play well with AI and automation?